salesking/json_schema_tools/README.md

     # see schema cached in registry
     SchemaTools::Reader.registry[:client]

-Read files from another path?
+Read files from a custom path?

     schema = SchemaTools::Reader.read :client, 'my/path/to/json-files'
     schemata = SchemaTools::Reader.read_all 'my/path/to/json-files'